velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "You're being discharged," Safris replies gently, helping Cassil to her feet.
 "We're taking you to outprocessing."

 There's no armed guard this time, and the two officers lead her out of the cell down a long corridor filled with identical doors.
 They pass two guards in full body armor carrying combat rifles, and stop before a heavy blast door.
-The other woman steps back and pulls an iron gate shut in front of her, leaving Cassil and Safris alone as an alarm begins to blare.
+The other woman steps back and pulls a steel gate shut in front of her, leaving Cassil and Safris alone as an alarm begins to blare.
 Safris adjusts her grip on Cassil's body, stepping behind her and taking hold of her waist with her free hand; Cassil shivers at the touch, and her muscles seem to slacken on their own.

 "I'm starting to think you *like* being manhandled, comrade," Safris murmurs, and Cassil feels her cheeks heat up.
 She stammers uselessly in protest for a moment, but trails off as the huge blast door starts to slide open, its bulk grinding loudly against the concrete floor beneath.